peshalnepal/Computer-vision-projects/Featuredetectors/README.md

     `$

     where 0.9 is Bay's suggestion which as a result might get result close to that of Gaussian second order derivative.

     ![Box filters](photos/for_documentation/boxfilter.png)

   - ### Scale-space representation:
-    In SIFT operation, Image size was reduce with increase in scale.
-Images were blurred more aggresively as we go higher up in scale space pyramid.
+    In SIFT operation, Image size is reduce with increase in scale.
+Images are blurred more aggresively as we go higher up in scale space pyramid.
 But in case of SURF instead of decreasing size of an image, Size of filter is being increased.
 Box filter of size 9 x 9 , 15 x 15 , 21 x 21 ,27 x 27 ... is used as we we go higher up in pyramid.
 The difference between scale changes from 6 to 12 12 to 24 as we change the octave of the images.
 To predict sigma value for appropriate filter

     $`\begin{aligned}\\
     &s={\text{current filter size}}\times \left({\frac {\text{base filter scale}}{\text{base filter size}}}\right)\\